Lomalagi navigation bar

 Things to bring:

-Sunscreen is a must and insect repellent is recommended although insects are not really a problem.
+Sunscreen is a must and mosquito repellent is recommended although insects are not really a problem here.
 All of the Villas are fully screened.
-Your favorite CDs for the player in your room.
-If you forget, we have a large selection.
+Bring your favorite CDs for the player in your room.
+If you forget, we have a large selection you can borrow.
 Attire in public is quite conservative.
-You can dress as you like at Lomalagi but if you travel outside, especially to a village, you'll want to avoid short shorts, halter tops, bathing suits, etc. Bermuda shorts are fine.
-Dinner in Lomalagi's dining pavilion is casual but if you want to dress up that's OK too.
-You may want a light jacket in the evening if you're here from July through September because evenings can be cool (mid 60's).
-Shoes aren't worn in Fijian homes or in Lomalagi's villas so it's a good idea to bring sandals or flip-flops.
-We provide complimentary laundry service so you can pack light!
+You can dress as you like at Lomalagi but if you travel outside the resort, especially to a village, you'll want to avoid short shorts, halter tops, bathing suits, etc. Bermuda shorts are fine.
+You may want to bring a light jacket if you're here from July through September because evenings can be cool (mid 60's F / 18-20C) in our Winter.
+Shoes aren't worn in Fijian homes or in Lomalagi's villas so you'll want to bring sandals or flip-flops.

 What to Bring?